 What Culture Started Fake Nails?

-Fake nails also became popular in 19th century Europe, where they were made from a variety of materials such as ivory, bone, mother-of-pearl, and even glass.
-So while there is no one culture that can be credited with inventing fake nails, it is clear that they have been an important part of beauty rituals across the globe for centuries.
+Fake nails also became popular in 19th-century Europe, where they were made from a variety of materials such as ivory, bone, mother-of-pearl, and even glass.
+So, while no one culture can be credited with inventing fake nails, it is clear that they have been an important part of beauty rituals across the globe for centuries.

 What Culture Started Nail Painting?